luheehk/Color-Affection/README.md

 # Color-Affection

 The Color-Affection program is a C-based application that allows users to transform an audio file by inputting RGB color values.
 These RGB values adjust three effectors—**Delay**, **Decay**, and **Threshold**—to create unique audio transformations based on the selected color.
-Now, color your sound, shaping its character and texture through Color-Affection!
+Now, **color your sound**, shaping its character and texture through *Color-Affection*!

 ## Instructions